 The emphasis of my site is on the Baker Act and lawyers.

 People get these Baker Acts (involuntary mental health examinations) anywhere in Florida.
 Often, family takes them to an emergency room or law enforcement intervenes.
-Contrary to the original goal, individuals are taken to a psychiatric unit of a hospital or psychiatric hospital (receiving facility) against the wishes of those involved.
-Once a Baker Act occurs, individuals are not free to leave and no one can simply "take them home" until the receiving facility decides to discharge them or a doctor releases them.
-They may be given conflicting information about "voluntary" or involuntary status, deemed incompetent, have medication forced, restrained, secluded, have communication restricted, can’t get their own record, or can't get transferred.
+Contrary to the original goal, individuals are taken to a psychiatric receiving facility against the wishes of those involved.
+Once a Baker Act occurs, individuals are not free to leave and no one can simply "take them home" until the receiving facility decides to discharge them.
+Conflicting information about "voluntary" or involuntary status, competence, medication, restraint, seclusion, communication, medical records, or transfer may be given.
 Maybe a stranger rather than a family member or friend is asked to make decisions about treatment.
-Not unheard of during a Baker Act, they might even be considered a voluntary patient after signing one of several papers given in a stack of papers and told to sign.
-To "add insult to injury," the involuntary patient because of the Baker Act will be charged fees by the receiving facility.
+Not unheard of during a Baker Act, a person might even be considered a voluntary patient after signing one of several papers given in a stack of papers and told to sign.
+To "add insult to injury," fees will be charged by the receiving facility.

 Also involved are questions about gun rights and background checks.

 Perhaps your rights guaranteed by Florida and Federal laws weren't observed.
 Maybe you need your own attorney before a court hearing is held.
 An attorney is often needed to explain the process, get transferred, discharged or complain so that it doesn't happen to anyone else.

 Maybe you want to complain to regulatory agencies after discharge.